 “I was taking a shower,” Madeline replied.
 “I was trying to hurry and get the phone so I wouldn’t miss your call.”

 “Ah, what lovely imagery you’ve given me,” Levi fantasized.
-“I will carry it with me when this job gets lonely.”
+“Are you dripping wet?”

 “Just stop,” Madeline grimaced, cheeks warming a bit.